finn-no/tech.finn.no/_posts/2016-06-28-working-for-another-sch-company.md

 \- When working in FINN, it's easy to forget that you are part of a bigger company.
 I see that clearly now, the global perspective.
 It's inspiring to know that I am a part of a global company.

 ## Epilogue
 Øyvind spent 6 months in Barcelona and came home with lots of new knowledge, new friends and a Messi-shirt.
-He contributed in building global compoents and believes FC Barcelona will win Champions League again this season.
+He contributed in building global components and believes FC Barcelona will win Champions League again this season.
 The migration of the FINN-messaging platform went off without a hitch and we are still [looking for great developers](https://hjemmehos.finn.no/no/jobbe_her+/)!